 Retailers are among patent trolls’ most frequent targets thanks to the industry’s increasing use of cutting-edge innovations, especially in online and mobile retailing.
 In one example, more than 40 online retailers whose smartphone apps include a link to privacy policies posted on their websites have been sued or threatened by a California company claiming to hold a patent on the practice.
 In another, companies that scan a paper document into a computer and then attach it to an e-mail have been asked to pay a fee.
 Adding an item to an online shopping cart and checking out has also been challenged as patent infringement.
 Whether retailers go to trial or settle out of court, the cases consume time and money that could be better spent creating jobs, growing the economy, and serving customers.

-NRF urged the Supreme Court to uphold the administrative review of patent claims when oral arguments were held last November, saying the “sensible way” to resolve many disputes “is to allow the patent office to apply its expertise rather than incurring high litigation costs.”
+NRF urged the Supreme Court to uphold the administrative review of patent claims when oral arguments were held in November 2017, saying the “sensible way” to resolve many disputes “is to allow the patent office to apply its expertise rather than incurring high litigation costs.”

 The ruling in favor of the process came in Oil States v.
 Greene’s Energy Group, a case that examined the constitutionality of the “inter partes review” process.
 Under IPR, disputes can be heard by the agency’s Patent Trial and Appeal Board, an option than can resolve allegations more quickly and with less expense than full-blown patent litigation.
 NRF filed a brief in October 2017 saying that the process “has successfully eliminated and deterred litigation based on dubious patent claims and saved retailers and consumers millions of dollars annually.”

 “The decision to grant a patent is a matter involving public rights,” the court said in its 7-2 decision upholding IPR.
 The process “is simply a reconsideration of that grant, and Congress has permissibly reserved the PTO’s authority to conduct that reconsideration.”